 CAICACHE INDIANS.
 A few eighteenth century maps show the Caicache (Kaikache) Indians on the Texas coast between the Nueces River and the Rio Grande.
 The primary sources used by the cartographers have not been identified.
 Caicache may be a variant of either Aguichacha or Cacaxtle.
 In the seventeenth century the Aguichachas lived between Monterrey and Cerralvo (Nuevo León) and the Cacaxtles lived farther inland in southern Texas.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "CAICACHE INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmc13), accessed May 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "Caicache Indians," accessed March 28, 2017, http://www.tshaonline.org/handbook/online/articles/bmc13.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.